Mileyz023/Ontario-Lake-Fish-Classification/README.md

 # Ontario-Lake-Fish-Classification
-Binary classification for Lake Trout and Lake White Fish.
+Binary classification for Lake Trout and Lake White Fish from hydroacoustic data.

 Three methods are involved: